Waray-Waray gangs: History

-In April 13, 2002, in one of the bloodiest robberies in Philippine history, the Waray-Abuyog Gang shot and killed three policemen and a traffic enforcer.
-An unknown van parked itself in the vicinity of a community precinct in Meycauayan, Bulacan.
-A group of armed men wearing military uniforms then came out of the vehicle.
-The gunmen started firing their assault rifles on the police station, killing some while wounding and scattering the others, before escaping in their van.
-Investigators later found out that this was just a diversion.
-The robbers were robbing a large jewelry store in downtown Meycauayan.
-They first attacked the precinct to take out the cops inside that might respond to the robbery, and lure the other policemen into this area while they escaped with the loot.
-Many were killed and captured a month later.

-In 2003–2004, Waray-Waray kidnapping gangs began targeting prominent Chinese-Filipino businessmen in several kidnapping cases.
-Victims include businesswoman Dominga Chu, and Coca-Cola Export Corp. finance manager Betti Chua Sy.
+Between 2003–2004, Waray-Waray kidnapping gangs began targeting prominent Chinese-Filipino businessmen in several kidnapping cases.
+The victims included businesswoman Dominga Chu, and Coca-Cola Export Corporation finance manager Betti Chua Sy.
 The latter died from her injuries while in custody of the gang.
-A 10-year-old named Martin Guevarra was also kidnapped by gang leader Arnel Suellen.
+A 10-year-old named Martin Guevarra was also kidnapped by a Waray group led by Arnel Suellen.
 Six more abductions took place and each of the families paid P2 million in ransom.
-At this time, the National Bureau of Investigation named them "the most active kidnap gang in the country", even reaching the point where President Gloria Macapagal Arroyo herself ordered a new crackdown after their series of kidnappings for ransom.
+These led to the National Bureau of Investigation naming them "the most active kidnap gang in the country", and President Gloria Macapagal Arroyo herself ordering a new crackdown to prevent more kidnappings.
 Many of these gang members were from Jaro, Leyte.

 Mid-2004 also saw a gunfight between members of a Waray group known as the Sudoy-Sudoy Gang, and the combined forces of the Central Police District (CPD) and a Special Weapons And Tactics (SWAT) team.
+They were responsible for a P9-million robbery of an armored van robbery on April 5 at the SM City Annex on North EDSA in Quezon City.
 Five gang members were killed.
-They were responsible for a P9-million robbery of an armored van robbery on April 5 at the SM City Annex on North EDSA in Quezon City.
 In 2006, Noel Enacmal, leader of the Waray-Waray Kidnap For Ransom (KFR), was captured in Barangay Mali, San Mateo, Rizal.
 He and his group were responsible for the abduction of some 20 people and a string of armed robberies, such as the kidnapping of Betti Chua Sy and the P60,000 payroll robbery in Cubao, Quezon City.

 Bloodiest years

-2008 was the bloodiest year committed by the gangs.
-In Laguna Hills Subdivision, Rizal, three Waray-Waray gang members were killed in a shootout followed by three other more who were captured.
+In 2007, a large shootout between Waray-Waray gangsters, led by Ryan Guevarra, and various law enforcement elements occurred at the North Luzon Expressway.
+The gang was in the process of robbing a bus when one of the passengers managed to call for help via cellphone.
+Police units set up a blockade at the corner of EDSA and Congressional Avenue, and SWAT members shot out the tires of the vehicle.
+During the escape attempt, the gangsters shot and killed the bus driver and another passenger.
+Together with hostages, the gang commandeered a number of vehicles during the subsequent chase.
+Three gangsters were killed and the rest were eventually apprehended.
+In Laguna Hills Subdivision, Rizal, three Waray-Waray gang members were killed in a shootout followed by three more who were captured.
 This specific gang was notorious for highway robberies, extortion, "akyat-bahay" and the sale of illegal drugs.
 Six Waray gang members were killed in a confrontation with the police in Tondo, Manila.
 Two civilians were also killed in the shootout.